What Disease Did Walter Payton Die From?

 Possible Cause of PSC: It’s speculated that Payton’s use of pain medication during his playing career might have contributed to PSC, though a definitive link is not established.

-See also How many touchdowns did Walter Payton have?
+See also When was Walter Payton Drafted

 Cancer Diagnosis: Following his PSC diagnosis, Payton was later diagnosed with bile duct cancer, which can obstruct bile flow and damage the liver.